L.J. Hutton

 Biography

-I currently live in Worcester with one husband and several recued lurchers, one of whom shares my photo - which is nothing unusual in my life!
-I support Evesham Greyhound & Lurcher Rescue.
+She currently lives in Worcester with one husband and several recued lurchers, one of whom shares the photo - which is nothing unusual in her life!
+She supports Evesham Greyhound & Lurcher Rescue.

 Where to find L.J.
 Hutton online